stefanv/git-tools/README.md

 cp = cherry-pick
 ga = annex

+# Pull from the upstream repository
+pom = "pull origin main"  # or "pull upstream main", depending how you name remotes

 # Email log; useful for grabbing commit messages for pasting into, e.g., GitHub
 el = log --pretty=e